 Charging the Tesla Model 3 at the socket?

-However, a wallbox can be expensive to buy.
+However, a wallbox can be expensive to purchase.
 However, saving these costs and charging at the household socket using the Mobile Connector supplied is not a good idea.

 While the maximum possible charging power of 3 kW is very gentle on the battery, the loss due to the enormous charging time of up to one day is also quite high - both in terms of time and energy.
-Added to this is the risk of fire due to the permanent load on the power lines, which are not designed for this.
+There is also the risk of fire due to the permanent load on power lines that are not designed for this.
 Charging at the socket should therefore always be an emergency solution.

 In most cases, the money for a wallbox is well invested.
-After all, you can only get the full Tesla experience out of your Model 3 by being able to charge quickly and safely at home.
+After all, you can only get the full Tesla experience out of your Model 3 if you can charge quickly and safely at home.

 Has this article helped you?
 Feel free to share your experiences in a comment.
-If you want to learn more about this topic, we recommend our 5 tips for a perfect charging experience.
+If you want to learn even more about this topic, we recommend you read our 5 tips for a perfect charging experience.